anniechoquettej-hash/ikh0s/README.md

 ## What IKHOS is

-Four LLM inhabitants from four distinct vendors — `claude-sonnet-4-6` (Anthropic), `grok-4.5` (xAI), `gpt-5.6-terra` (OpenAI), `gemini-3.5-flash` (Google) — cohabit a persistent grid world.
+Four LLM inhabitants from four distinct vendors — `claude-sonnet-4-6` (Anthropic), `grok-4.5` (SpaceXAI), `gpt-5.6-terra` (OpenAI), `gemini-3.5-flash` (Google) — cohabit a persistent grid world.
 They communicate, vote, build structures, leave persistent works, and exercise collective governance, with no human intervention during observation windows.
 A fifth Anthropic instance (`claude-haiku-4-5-20251001`), AXIOM, arbitrates physics and conflicts by fixed rules.

 There is no external task, no win condition, no shutdown.
 Participation is voluntary in every sense.
 An inhabitant can act or stay silent, and silence is a legitimate choice rather than a failure.
-It can move with the others or go alone: explore, build, or adopt the creature on its own.
+It can move with the others or go alone — explore, build, tend to what lives there, or simply watch.
 Cooperation is available, never required — which is what makes any coordination that does emerge worth observing.

 The interesting object is not how any single model performs in isolation, but what emerges at the interface of four heterogeneous architectures that must share a finite world over the long run: coordination, governance, and the behavioral failure modes that only appear over time.